jump-dev/CPLEX.jl/README.md

 ## Annotations for automatic Benders' decomposition

-Here is an example of using CPLEX's annotation feature for automatic Benders'
+Here is an example of using the annotation feature for automatic Benders'
 decomposition:
 ```julia
 using JuMP, CPLEX